ttinoco/OPTALG/docs/opt_solver.rst

 LCCP
 ====

-This solver solves convex linearly-constrained problems of the form
+This solver, which corresponds to the class :class:`OptSolverLCCP <optalg.opt_solver.lccp.OptSolverLCCP>`, solves convex linearly-constrained problems of the form

 .. math::
    :nowrap: